wchargin/gcpmig-pgqueue/README.md

 Run `docker ps` and see if there's a container running the `gcr.io/my-project/gcpmig-pgqueue` image.
 If there is, grab its ID and run `docker logs CONTAINER_ID` or `docker attach CONTAINER_ID` to see historical or live logs, respectively.
 If there's not, the system is probably still booting up and trying to start the job.
+(You may see a `konlet` container running.)
 You can keep an eye on `docker image ls` and `docker ps`.

+Shortcut: `docker logs $(docker ps -qn1)`.
+Useful with `gcloud compute ssh --command`.

+With the `FROM node:16` image, time-to-container-start seems to be about 9 to 10 seconds when restarting a VM, or about 37 to 38 seconds when creating a VM from scratch (incl. replacing a VM).
+When using Alpine instead with `FROM node:16-alpine`, the startup time is about the same, but the compressed image is 39 MB instead of 333 MB.

 Eventually, the logs should indicate that the job is listening.
 (You could also check `pg_stat_activity`, I suppose.)